WRansohoff/SQLite3_STM32_SDMMC/README.md

 This build depends on the `Gristle` FAT filesystem library, but a snapshot is included in this repository, so you should just be able to run `make`.

-Here are links to the `Gristle` filesystem library and the very cool `OggBox` project which is was written for.
+Here are links to the `Gristle` filesystem library and the very cool `OggBox` project which it was written for.
 Both appear to be distributed under a 2-Clause BSD license:

 https://github.com/hairymnstr/gristle/